Positive Intermediate Ricci Curvature on Fibre Bundles: Proof of the main theorems

-As $h''<0$, we have that $h'(t_2) \ge h'(\phi(t))$ for all $t \ge t_2$.
-Similarly, as $h'\ge 0$, we have $h(t_2) \le h(\phi(t))$ for all $t \ge t_2$.
-Therefore it suffices to show that or equivalently Notice that the right-hand side is equal to 1 at $t=t_2$, its derivative equals $\lambda_{t_2}$ at $t=t_2$, and a calculation shows that its second derivative is positive.
-As $\phi'(t_2)\le \psi'(t_2)=1$ and $\phi'' \le 0$, it follows automatically that $(\ast)$ holds. \end{proof} It is now clear that all required properties for $\phi$ defined as in Lemma \ref{h} hold with $t_3=t_2-1/\lambda_{t_2}$ and that inequality \eqref{EQ:RIC_K4} holds for all $t$.
+Notice that the right-hand side is equal to 1 at $t=t_2$, its derivative equals $\lambda_{t_2}$ at $t=t_2$, and a~calculation shows that its second derivative is positive.
+As $\phi'(t_2)\le \psi'(t_2)=1$ and $\phi'' \le 0$, it follows automatically that \eqref{ast} holds. \end{proof} It is now clear that all required properties for $\tilde{h}$ defined as in Lemma \ref{h} hold with $t_3=t_2-1/\lambda_{t_2}$ and that inequality \eqref{EQ:RIC_K4} holds for all $t$.
 We also conclude that both terms on the left-hand side of \eqref{EQ:RIC_K3} improve after this deformation, so \eqref{EQ:RIC_K3} continues to hold as well.

-We must be a little careful over \eqref{EQ:RIC_K2}, as this involves a lower coefficient for the $(1-h'^2)/h^2$ term than that in \eqref{EQ:RIC_K3}, but also includes a $-h''/h$ term.
-It is clear from the construction of the functions in \cite{RW}, that $h$ can be chosen so that the following inequality (which implies both \eqref{EQ:RIC_K2} and \eqref{EQ:RIC_K3}) holds for all $t$: As the deformation improves the left-hand side, we see that with this particular choice of $h$, \eqref{EQ:RIC_K2} continues to hold when $h$ is replaced by $\tilde{h}.$
+We must be a little careful over \eqref{EQ:RIC_K2}, as this involves a lower coefficient for the $\bigl(1-h'^2\bigr)/h^2$ term than that in \eqref{EQ:RIC_K3}, but also includes a $-h''/h$ term.
+It is clear from the construction of the functions in \cite{RW} that $h$ can be chosen so that the following inequality (which implies both \eqref{EQ:RIC_K2} and \eqref{EQ:RIC_K3}) holds for all $t$: As the deformation improves the left-hand side, we see that with this particular choice of $h$, \eqref{EQ:RIC_K2} continues to hold when $h$ is replaced by $\tilde{h}.$